Frequently Asked Questions (Undergraduate)

 Concentration, Minor, and Change of Programs

-- Complete a Change/Declaration of Academic Program form.
+- Complete a Change of Program form.

 - Contact the advisor for your current program.
 You can find your advisor at Find My Advisor.
-The academic advisor will help you with processing of the form and provide information on the concentration requirements, course choices, and more.
+The academic advisor will help you with processing the form and provide information on the concentration requirements, course choices, and more.

 George Mason University has over 100 minors to choose from.
 You can browse them all here.
-If you intend to add a minor to your degree,
+If you intend to add a minor to your degree:

-- Complete a Change/Declaration of Academic Program form.
+- Complete a Change of Program form.

 - Contact the advisor of the major you want to change to.
 You can find them at Find My Advisor.
-The new major academic advisor will help you with processing of the form and provide information on the degree requirements, course choices, and more.
+The new major academic advisor will help you with processing the form and provide information on the degree requirements, course choices, and more.

-- Complete a Change/Declaration of Academic Program form.
+- Complete a Change of Program form.

 - Contact your current academic advisor.
 You can find them at Find My Advisor.
-The academic advisor will help you with processing of the form and provide information on the degree requirements, course choices, and more.
+The academic advisor will help you with processing the form and provide information on the degree requirements, course choices, and more.

-- Complete a Change/Declaration of Academic Program form.
+- Complete a Change of Program form.

 - Contact your current academic advisor.
 You can find them at Find My Advisor.
-The academic advisor will help you with processing of the form and provide information on new concentration requirements, course choices, and more.
+The academic advisor will help you with processing the form and provide information on new concentration requirements, course choices, and more.

 Academic Retention